ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

 .. image:: /_static/Motor-CAD_setup_automation_parameter_hover.png
     :width: 600

-We can also press ``F2`` with the control in focus and the automation parameter list is shown with the correct parameter name automatically entered in the search box.
+You can also press ``F2`` with the control in focus and the automation parameter list is shown with the correct parameter name automatically entered in the search box.

 ``Ctrl + F2`` copies the automation name of the control which is currently selected.

 .. note::
-   If a parameter cannot be found in this way, an alternative method is to set the parameter to a distinctive value through the user interface, e.g. 1234.
-We can then find the parameter by filtering the Automation Parameters list by this value.
+   If a parameter cannot be found in this way, an alternative method is to set the parameter to a distinctive value through the user interface, for example: 1234.
+You can then find the parameter by filtering the Automation Parameters list by this value.

-GUI in Automation
+GUI in automation
 -----------------

 If Motor-CAD is launched by an external script then by default the GUI is not shown.
 This improves the speed of startup and decrease the memory usage while scripting.
-If the GUI is required during scripting, for example for troubleshooting or to script UI commands (e.g. taking screenshots from Motor-CAD), this option can be enabled.
+If the GUI is required during scripting, for example for troubleshooting or to script UI commands (for example: taking screenshots from Motor-CAD), this option can be enabled.
 This setting applies to all instances of this Motor-CAD version.

 .. image:: /_static/Motor-CAD_setup_set_visible.png